This post may contain affiliate links. Please read our disclosure policy.

 Cornbread Pudding is a delicious way to use up leftover skillet cornbread!
 Cornbread cubes are spread in a baking dish, sprinkled with green onions, fresh herbs and cheese, then covered in a mixture of eggs and milk and baked until bubbly and lightly browned on the outside, delicate and custard-like in the center.

 Cornbread pudding is delicious any time of year and makes a perfect side dish for a holiday meal.
 It’s also incredibly versatile!
 Swap in your favorite cheese; I’m thinking of using smoked mozzarella next.
 Add bacon and serve it with a side salad for an easy lunch or dinner or top it with a fried egg for a knock-out breakfast.
-You could even serve it in place of traditional stuffing / dressing, adding fresh sage, roasted chestnuts and sausage.
+In the summer, add fresh corn cut from the cob for extra sweetness and crunch.
+You could even serve it on Thanksgiving or Christmas in place of traditional stuffing / dressing, adding fresh sage, roasted chestnuts and sausage.

-I love to make Cornbread Salad with leftover Skillet Cornbread or Mexican Cornbread.
-But it’s always fun to have options.
-This Cornbread Pudding recipe is a riff on the one served at Etta’s restaurant in Seattle – just lightened up a bit and a few ingredient twists.
-So good that it definitely qualifies for the regular rotation!
+I love to make Cornbread Salad with leftover Skillet Cornbread (My go-to cornbread recipe, made with whole grain cornmeal, sweet corn, and melted butter for all of those crispy edges) or Mexican Cornbread (with jalapeños and cheddar cheese).
+But it’s always fun to have options and this savory and moist corn casserole, similar to a Southern spoonbread, is irresistible.
+A riff on the one served at Etta’s restaurant in Seattle – this Cornbread Pudding recipe is just lightened up a bit with a few ingredient twists.

 How to Make Cornbread Pudding

-Step 2: Arrange cubes of leftover cornbread in prepared baking dish.
+Step 2: Arrange cubes of leftover cornbread in prepared casserole dish.
 Sprinkle with green onions, fresh herbs and shredded cheese.

 Step 3: Pour milk mixture over and let stand 10 minutes before baking.